kobusuru-dev/GD_ChipPak/README.md

- # ChipPak! - Better Textures
+ # KobuPak! - Better Textures
 ## (Geometry Dash Texture Pack)

 The “Happy Textures” mod by Alphalaneous is **REQUIRED**!
 Download it from the Geode mod index!